CogentRoleplayCommunity/FogentRoleplay/src/Magic/Magic.md

 # Magic

 This document provides generalized framework for magic system mechanics for any setting.
-Whether it be the Force, Bending from Avatar, Cyberpunk technomancy, or tradional fantasy magic, this systems should easily accomidate.
+Whether it be the Force, Bending from Avatar, Cyberpunk technomancy, or tractional fantasy magic, this systems should easily accommodate.
 All magic systems built using this require the following pieces of information to be determined.

 - Magic Name
 - Magic Vocation Name